Friday, 18 December 2009

 Evening promenading in the smog at India Gate

-Night shift on Delhi Station
+Night shift at Delhi Station

 I had booked us onto a small group tour of northern India and Nepal and the hotel was an inauspicious start.
 We rested for a couple of hours before a meeting with the guide at another nearby hotel that had none of the faded charms of the Raj.
 The rest of the group were mainly in their late twenties and early thirties so we were the oldsters of the group.
-Normally this would not have worried me but I had damaged my back through heavy refitting a patio a couple of days before leaving, which restricted my movement and gave me severe pain that prevented me sleeping.
+Normally, this would not have worried me but I had damaged my back through heavy work refitting a patio a couple of days before leaving, which restricted my movement and gave me severe back pain that prevented me from sleeping.

 In the evening we had our initial briefing and went to India Gate.
 The civic splendour of the site at Rajpath in the centre of Delhi provides a green lung in the densely peopled city.
 Thousands of local people were promenading in the twilight and it had all the pomp of a ceremonial setting.
 We walked to the nearby new underground station with modern trains that marked Delhi as ambitious. city.
 We emerged in the heart of Delhi and were taken to a restaurant for the first of what became twenty or so consecutive curries.
 The noise and smells, as well as the visible street poverty, contrasted markedly with the vibrant hotels, restaurants and shops.
 We returned to our hotel by the modern underground in the hope of catching some sleep.
 With the noise from the chaos in the street and my back pain that proved impossible.

 We were up at 4am the next day to catch a train to Jaipur.
-Although a very early start we were not displeased to be leaving the noise, dirt and smells of Delhi.
+Although a very early start, we were not displeased to be leaving the noise, dirt and smells of Delhi.
 The train station even at this hour was bustling with travellers.
 The next hour saw us emerge from Delhi through concentric bands of slums with dogs and children playing and scavenging on heaps of rubbish.
 Further along the track, we passed the previous day's train crash near Jaipur, the train for Delhi had been derailed killing 6 passengers and injuring 21.
 This holiday was not for the faint-hearted.